Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 #### Auth module

-Next, we should add the ability to sign in anonymously and detect this kind of user.
-For these purposes, we should create the classes and make module changes described in the following subsections.
+Next, we should add the ability to sign in anonymously and detect the user type.
+Review sections below that describe changes needed to implement this functionality.

 ##### UserProfileViewModel
 > Explain the purpose and responsibility of the class.

-Since we want to disable some features on the UI if the user is anonymous, we should be able to access the user profile from the UI.
-As the [Presentation Layer Architecture](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/02_presentation_layer_architecture.md#view-model) document states, we should create a view model to be able to access the data from the `state` on the UI.
+Since we want to disable some features on the UI when the user is anonymous, we should be able to access the user profile from the UI.
+As the [Presentation Layer Architecture](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/02_presentation_layer_architecture.md#view-model) document states, we should create a `view model` to be able to access the data from the `state` on the UI.
 So, we should create a view model representing a user profile to disable the `Project Groups` page and provide the ability to `Sign In` to the application for the anonymous users.

 ##### SignInAnonymouslyUseCase
 > Explain the purpose and responsibility of the class.